 *So did a temporary power outage in Texas, and gas shortages in the East.

 *Corrupt D/S/C politicians are increasingly convincing the police actually enforcing the law and helping honest, law-abiding Americans is far too dangerous to their modest fortunes, the welfare of their families and to their liberty.

 *Most politicians care about the welfare and continuing existence of individual citizens only in the abstract, only as occasionally useful talking points.
 Even honorable politicians can do little more than those who only pretend to care.
 We’re on our own.

 *Even in our representative republic, tyrants are always present and always waiting their chance.
 When the Constitutional convention was over, Benjamin Franklin was asked what kind of government the Founders had established.
 He replied: “A republic, if you can keep it.”
 Whether we can keep it remains in doubt.
 Without the right to keep and bear arms, we can’t keep it.

-*The 2020 election has revealed as never before, how passionately D/S/Cs hate normal, honest, law-abiding Americans, and what they intend to do to them as soon as they seize power.
+*The 2020 election has revealed as never before, how passionately D/S/Cs hate normal, honest, law-abiding Americans, and what they intend to do to them when they seize power.

 *With this in mind, Hubert Humphrey, one of the most famous and orthodox Democrats of the last century was right when he said:

 Certainly one of the chief guarantees of freedom under any government, no matter how popular and respected, is the right of the citizens to keep and bear arms.
 This is not to say that firearms should not be carefully used and that definite safety rules of precaution should not be taught and enforced.
 But the right of the citizens to bear arms is just one guarantee against arbitrary government and one more safeguard against a tyranny which now appears remote in America, but which historically has proved to be always possible.

 Imagine a D/S/C today saying what Humphrey said.